Sitting and Turning with Length (26m)

 Study tip: If a configuration or movement causes any increase in discomfort, or you feel you just don’t want to do it, don’t!
 Make it smaller and slower, adapt it, or rest and imagine.

-You’ll need a simple, level chair, with a firm or lightly upholstered surface.
+You’ll need a simple, level, non-rolling chair, with a firm or lightly upholstered surface.
 Find a chair that’s an appropriate height for you, so that when you’re seated at the front of the chair your hip are slightly above the height of your knees.
 Knees are bent simply, at least hip-width apart, and your feet stand on the ground underneath them.
-If your feet don’t reach the floor easily, stack something firm under them, or under your bottom if your knees are higher than your hips.

 To learn more about the planes of movement mentioned in this lesson and some healthy guidelines for sitting, check out About Dynamic Sitting.

 In lessons 3 and 4 (and their intro talk) I make reference to “celestial gravity.”
 I’m indebted to Feldenkrais Trainer and master Zen teacher Russell Delman for this beautiful image, which I was introduced to in his Embodied Life II collection of lessons, available for public purchase.
 Terrestrial gravity is the center-of-the-earth gravity we think of usually.
-Celestial gravity refers to the many aspects of being human that call us heavenward, including our evolutionary journey rising away from ground-level living!
-Finding ourselves more and more often at our maximum skeletal height, elegantly suspended between terrestrial and celestial gravity, has a profound influence on our joy and comfort, our ease of movement, and the effectiveness with which we function.
+Celestial gravity refers to the many aspects of being human that lift us up, including our evolutionary journey rising away from ground-level living.

-Finding this graceful length more often is one of the many goals of Feldenkrais study.
+Claiming our full graceful length more often is one of the many goals of Feldenkrais study.

-This audio recording is found in Getting Oriented, our introductory collection of Feldenkrais basics for newcomers (and longtimers looking for a “tune-up”).
+This lesson is found in Getting Oriented, our introductory collection of Feldenkrais basics for newcomers (and longtimers looking for a “tune-up”).

 Members and Patrons.
 Learn more or login: